rackerlabs/design-system/_docs/principles/accessibility.md

 Pointer targets that are activated by a mouse, trackball, or stylus should be at least 44px x 44px.
 Large pointer targets can be helpful to users who have difficulty with fine motor skills.

-### Don't make users hover to find hidden controls
+### Avoid revealing content on hover

-Users that use screen readers or the keyboard to navigate to and select components rely on those components to be visible.
-Don't hide components as a way to reduce visual clutter.
-If a control cannot be seen, it cannot be verbally selected.
+Users that rely on screen readers or a keyboard to navigate the control panel cannot interact with elements that can only be revealed by using a mouse.

 ### Write meaningful alternative text for images

-Screen readers read the text you enter in the `<alt>` tag that you associate with an image.
-If an image provides important contextual information, then use the `<alt>` tag to describe what is happening in the picture.
-If the image is decorative and does not provide important information, then add an empty `<alt>` tag.
+Screen readers read the text you enter in the `alt` attribute that you associate with an image.
+If an image provides important contextual information, then use the `alt` attribute to describe what is happening in the picture.
 If you do not add an `<alt>` tag, some screen readers read the name of the image file, which introduces unnecessary confusion and results in a poor user experience.

+If an image is purely decorative, use `aria-hidden="true"`.
+Do not use an empty `alt` attribute.

+The `aria-hidden="true"` also applies to SVG inline images such as icons.
+Inline images require you to add other elements, for example `<title>` and `<description>`, to make them accessible.
+For more information about SVGs, see [Accessible SVGs](https://css-tricks.com/accessible-svgs/).

 {% endcolumn %}